Interested in partnering with us to deliver Daughters and Dads programs?

-The Daughters and Dads Active and Empowered program has been made possible by the generous support of our partners NSW Office of Sport, Port Waratah Coal Services, Hunter Children’s Research Foundation, Hunter Medical Research Institute and Nimbler Digital.
+The Daughters and Dads Active and Empowered program has been made possible by the generous support support of our partners; the NSW Office of Sport, Port Waratah Coal Services, Hunter Children’s Research Foundation, Hunter Medical Research Institute and Nimbler Digital.

 The Office of Sport works with key sector partners to develop a vibrant and valued sport and active recreation sector that enhances the lives of the people of NSW.
 The Office of Sport is a public service executive agency related to the Department of Communities and Justice.

 The Office of Sport provides leadership and support to the sport and active recreation sector to enhance its performance, pathways and sustainability.

 It is also responsible for planning, managing and delivering high quality venues and facilities, sport and recreation development programs, and high-performance sport while ensuring ongoing sport integrity and safety.

 The Office of Sport provides an oversight and coordination role for government sport-related entities to enhance coherence of strategy, activities and investments in the sector.